 Pocket Plant Holders

 A really simple project can be a leather pocket for an air plant.
 You could also use fabric for this.
-Each pocket can be made from a scrap piece of leather or fabric.
-Cut it into a square or a rectangle and then fold one edge over the opposite side to form a triangle.
+Each pocket can be made from a scrap piece of leather or fabric in three easy steps.

-Punch holes through both edges.
-Then thread cord through the holes to secure the edges together.
-Punch a hole at the top so you can hang the pocket.
+Thread a cord through the holes and tie the edges together.
+For the final step, punch a hole at the top and hang your leather pocket.

 Magnet Plant Holders

-You can paint them and then attach magnets to each one using a dab of glue.
-Put a tiny air plant in and stick it to the fridge or to a magnetic board.
+Paint the plastic eggs and attach magnets to each one with glue.
+Put a tiny air plant in each container stick it on your refrigerator or magnet board.